jakeMartin1234/personal-site/README.md

 # Personal Website

-Hi, This is my personal website.
+This is my personal website.
 It is hosted at [jakemartinaus.me](https://jakemartinaus.me).